Outdoor Science and Learning

 Interpretive Areas/Exhibits

-The Dakota Prairie Grasslands offer several interpretive sites highlighting the area's history, geology, and wildlife, including the interpretive sites for the Battle of the Badlands, Birnt Hills Overlook, Initial Rock, and the Custer Snow Camp.
-Links to a few of these are listed on the Archaeology and Cultural Resources.
-There are also some interesting facts and resources available the Discover History page.
+The Dakota Prairie Grasslands offer several interpretive sites highlighting the area's history, geology, and wildlife, including the Battle of the Badlands, Birnt Hills Overlook, and the Initial Rock Interpretive Site.
+Links to a few of these are listed on the Archaeology and Cultural Resources page.
+These sites offer opportunities to learn about the area's history through informative interpretive signs and guided trails.

 Viewing Wildlife

-The Dakota Prairie Grasslands are home to various wildlife, including bison, elk, pronghorn, and numerous bird species.
+The Dakota Prairie Grasslands are home to a variety of wildlife, including bison, elk, pronghorn, and numerous bird species.
 Visitors can observe these animals in their natural habitat, learn about their behavior and ecological roles, and appreciate the region's biodiversity.

 Viewing Plants